-Objectivity and independence As auditors and providers of other types of professional services, member firm of PwC, and their partners and other staff are expected to comply with the fundamental principles of objectivity, integrity and professional behaviour.
+Objectivity and independence

+As auditors and providers of other types of professional services, member firm of PwC, and their partners and other staff are expected to comply with the fundamental principles of objectivity, integrity and professional behaviour.
 In relation to assurance clients, independence underpins these principles.
 Compliance with these principles is fundamental to serving the capital markets and our clients.

-The PwC Global Independence Policy, which is based on the IESBA Code of Ethics for Professional Accountants. including International Independence Standards, contains minimum requirements with which PwC member firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessarv.
+The PwC Global Independence Policy, which is based on the IESBA Code, including International Independence Standards, contains minimum requirements with which PwC member firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.